 I know you can’t wait to move on to your subspecialty training.
 However, you’re at your peak in your general OB/GYN knowledge.
-By the time you take your oral exam, you will have forgotten so much.
+You will have forgotten so much by the time you take your oral exam.
 So, collect those “bread and butter” common cases now.
 Yeah, those boring ones you turn over to the interns.
 You will be ever so grateful later.
 Fellows have the option to apply for the accelerated track.
 I know you’re busy and excited to matriculate into your subspecialty, but truly, if you don’t use it, you lose it!
 Plan to apply for the fast track just as soon as you get your congratulatory letter notifying you that you passed your written boards.
-Next, order the 5th edition of Pass Your Oral Ob/Gyn Board Exam by Dr. Das.
-It’s a quick read while you’re sitting on the beach during that well-deserved vacation between residency and fellowship.
-It walks you through the entire process from application to awaiting exam results.
 If you begin with the end in mind, then there will be no surprises, as forewarned is forearmed.

 - General Obstetrics and Gynecology

 - Office Based

 - Hospital Based